 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
 Make sure to take an active part in this stage.

 - What sort of care planning takes place when I enter the clinic?

 - How do you help clients measure goals and progress?

 - What input do I have in planning my care?

 - Is there a member of staff assigned to me personally?

 The time it takes to feel better at the initial stages of treatment is personal to each individual.
-Some will be ready to start therapeutic work after just a few days.
-Other times, it takes longer for the body to process the left-over substances.
-This variation is natural.
+Detox could last just a few days.
+Others may take much longer than this to progress.
+This is normal.